arez/arez/docs/at_observe.md

 frameworks that already contain their own scheduler.

-This is modelled with a pair of methods; one annotated with {@api_url: annotations.Observe} and one annotated with {@api_url: annotations.OnDepsChanged}.
+This is modelled with a pair of methods; one annotated with {@api_url: annotations.Observe} and one annotated with {@api_url: annotations.OnDepsChange}.
 In addition it is necessary that the {@api_url: executor::annotations.Observe::executor()} parameter on the {@api_url: annotations.Observe}
 annotation is set to {@api_url: Executor.APPLICATION::annotations.Executor::APPLICATION}.